-Goaltender Carey Price came up huge with 49 saves, on Oct.
-24, 2015, as the Canadiens beat the Toronto Maple Leafs 5-3, at the Bell Centre.
+Goaltender Carey Price came up huge with 49 saves on Oct.
+24, 2015, as the Canadiens beat the Toronto Maple Leafs 5-3 at the Bell Centre.
 The win gave the Habs a perfect 9-0-0 record to start the season, with all the wins coming in regulation.
-This broke the record for the most consecutive regulation wins to begin a season, originally set by the 1975-76 Buffalo Sabres.
+This broke the record for the most consecutive regulation wins to begin a season, initially set by the 1975-76 Sabres.

 However, the Canadiens missed the playoffs this season, despite the incredible start.
 The biggest reason for the misfortune was that Price only played five more games after this one due to injury.

 A total of 16 current and former NHL players were born on Oct.
 24. The most recognizable names include longtime defenseman Harold Snepsts (66), former blueliner and current broadcaster Joe Micheletti (67), Jim Peplinski (61), Jamal Mayers (47), Jonas Gustavsson (37), Kyle Rau (29), and Tony DeAngelo (26).